javascript-tutorial/en.javascript.info/1-js/2-first-steps/05-variables/article.md

 */!*
 ```

-The string is now saved into the memory area assosiated with that variable.
+The string is now saved into the memory area assosiated with the variable.
 We can access it using the variable name:

 ```js run
 let message;